 Please contact us to make suggestions, express concerns, offer resources, or meet with us to talk about how our work can be more collaborative with your group!

-The Queer College Coalition (QCC) is a program made up of and led by students in collaboration with Iowa Safe Schools!
+The Queer Campus Coalition (QCC) is a program made up of and led by students in collaboration with Iowa Safe Schools!
 The QCC is continuously building a dynamic program to empower students to make change in all aspects of the queer college experience.
 Whether students are experiencing large scale administrative problems or having interpersonal issues in their organizations, the QCC brings together their collective experiences to problem-solve and create real solutions.

 The goal of this coalition is to further identify gaps in resources that are available to college students and work to obtain those resources as a united front.
 Members advocate for the needs their college has identified so that these student leaders can understand more broadly the state of queer student organizations and gain perspective on problems on other campuses.
 The QCC sets annual objectives for its members, which allows for more focused goals to bolster their organizations as well as their won advocacy skills.
 The QCC has a primary commitment to following the guidance and demands of students, and is centered on the belief that students are the experts of their own experience and know best what they need to thrive.